Uganda's Landlord and Tenant Act 2022: A Guide for Landlords and Renters

 This is probably the section most landlords want to understand.

-The Act abolished distress for rent — meaning landlords can no longer seize a tenant's belongings as a way to recover unpaid rent.
+The Act abolished distress for rent, so landlords can no longer seize a tenant's belongings to recover unpaid rent.
 Instead, the process is:

 - If a tenant defaults on rent, the landlord can apply to a court to recover the amount owed (Section 29(1))